KelvinCoding/AdventOfCode/readme.md

 # Advent of Code 2023

 This is an attempt at not using any external tooling from NPM and solely use Node as the runner.
-This also means no typescript, but JSDocs are allowed.
+This means no typescript, but JSDocs are allowed.

 ## Running